frdel/agent-zero/docs/installation.md

    conda activate a0
    ```
 7. **Install Requirements:** `pip install -r requirements.txt`
 8. **Configure API Keys:** Create a `.env` file in the project root and add your API keys.
 You can copy the `example.env` file and rename it to `.env`.
 9. **Run Agent Zero (Web UI):** `python run_ui.py`
 10. **Access the Web UI:** Open the URL displayed in your terminal.

 </details>

-# In-Depth Guide for Windows and MacOS
+# In-Depth Guide for Windows and macOS
 - Agent Zero is not an app.
 It's a framework.
 It's made to be customized, edited, enhanced.
 Therefore you need to install the necessary components to run it.
-- I will provide step by step instructions along with a video for this tutorial on how to make Agent Zero work on Windows and MacOS.
+- The following step by step instructions can be followed along with a video for this tutorial on how to make Agent Zero work on Windows and macOS that you find in the [top section](#installation-guide-for-windows-macos-and-linux) of the page.

 ## Reminders:
-1. You don't need to install Python, Conda will take care of that for you.
+1. There's no need to install Python, Conda will manage that for you.
-2. You don't need API keys, Agent Zero can run with local models, but for this tutorial I will leave it to the default OpenAI API.
-Local models will be covered in another tutorial.
+2. You don't necessarily need API keys: Agent Zero can run with local models.
+For this tutorial though, we will leave it to the default OpenAI API.
+A simple video explanation for running Free and Local models is available [in this video](https://www.youtube.com/watch?v=sLMhLRHDIPY&t=80s).
-3. You don't need Visual Studio Code or any other code editor, but it's easier to navigate and edit files if you have one.
+3. Visual Studio Code or any other code editor is not mandatory, but it makes it easier to navigate and edit files.
-4. Docker is not mandatory, but running Agent Zero without docker is actually more complicated and can be very dangerous, so I will be showing the easier and recommended way to do it - with Docker Desktop application.
+4. Docker is not mandatory, but running Agent Zero without Docker is actually more complicated and can be very dangerous, so we will be covering the easier and recommended way - using Docker Desktop application.
-5. Git/Github is not mandatory, you can download the framework files in browser.
-I will not be showing how to use Git in this tutorial.
+5. Git/GitHub is not mandatory, you can download the framework files through your browser.
+We will not be showing how to use Git in this tutorial.

 ## 1. Install Conda (miniconda)
 - Conda is a python environment manager, it will help you keep your projects and installations separated.
 Full Conda has many more features, but you only need "miniconda".

 1. Go to the download page of miniconda [here](https://docs.anaconda.com/miniconda/#miniconda-latest-installer-links).
 If the link does not work, just search the web for "miniconda download".
 2. Based on your operating system, download the right installer of miniconda.
-For MacOS select the version with "pkg" at the end.
+For macOS select the version with "pkg" at the end.

 <img src="res/setup/image-1.png" alt="miniconda download win" width="500"/>
 <img src="res/setup/image-5.png" alt="miniconda download macos" width="500"/>
 <br><br>

 3. Run the installer and go through the installation process, here you can leave everything to default and just click Next, Next...
-The same goes for MacOS with the "pkg" graphical installer.
+The same goes for macOS with the "pkg" graphical installer.

 <img src="res/setup/image.png" alt="miniconda install" width="200"/>
 <img src="res/setup/image-2.png" alt="miniconda install" width="200"/>